AnaMontes11/AnaMontes11/README.md

-### 👋 Hi!
+### 👋 Hi there!

-I'm a Spanish designer at @telefónica working on Mística Design System who recently started learning to code.
+I'm a Spanish designer at @telefónica working on Mística Design System who recently started learning to code to improve my skills and better communicate with my developers colleagues.

-### 🔭 2022 Goal
-Learning code to improve my skills and better communicate with my developers colleagues.

 ### 🔧 Currently learning